Waterless printing

-Waterless printing is an offset lithographic printing process that eliminates the water or dampening system used in conventional printing.
-Unlike conventional presses, waterless offset presses do not use a dampening solution to clear the press of ink.
+Waterless printing is an offset lithographic printing process that eliminates the use of water or the dampening system used in conventional printing.
+Unlike traditional printing presses, waterless offset presses do not use a dampening solution to clear the press of ink.
 Proponents of the technology claim efficiency and ecological benefits.

 Method

 Waterless printing employs silicone rubber-coated printing plates and specially formulated inks.
-Typically a temperature-control system is integrated.
+Typically, a temperature-control system is integrated.

 Waterless offset presses do not use a dampening solution to keep the plate's non-image areas free of ink.
-These presses function because the plate's non-image areas consist of a layer of silicon that repels ink.
+These presses function because the plate's non-image areas consist of a layer of silicone that repels ink.
 A waterless press resembles a conventional offset press, with the absence of a dampening system.
-A more common design, however, includes a dampening system to allow the press to function conventionally when required.
+A more common design includes a dampening system to allow the press to function conventionally when required.
 Direct imaging (digital) offset presses are waterless, with no dampening system.

-Waterless offset inks have a higher tack and viscosity (thickness) and are generally stiffer than conventional offset inks.
+Waterless offset inks have a higher tack and viscosity (thickness) and are stiffer than conventional offset inks.
 The temperature of the inks must be strictly controlled to maintain the correct viscosity, as the plate surface is designed to repel inks of a specific viscosity.
 This temperature distinction is achieved by running chilled water through tubing in hollow cores of two or more vibrating rollers which are found inside ink trains on printing presses.

 The image surface of a waterless plate is intaglio (recessed), allowing the plate to carry a greater volume of ink than a conventional plate does and allowing extremely high screen rulings, ranging from 300 to well over 800 lpi (lines per inch).
 Waterless printing yields higher ink densities and a broader color spectrum than conventional offset printing does.
 Waterless plates used on sheet-fed presses are commonly rated for runs of 100,000 to 200,000 impressions.
 The plates designed for use on web-offset presses can yield 300,000 to 500,000 impressions.

-When a job is to be run again, the plate can be rehung on the press, and although the register must be achieved manually, a portion of the make-ready is simplified, since the ink-key profiles could have been saved and reloaded.
-A more likely option is that the original prepress files or the plate-format that the original prepress files or the plate-format bitmaps are saved or RIPped again.
+When a job needs to be run again, the plate can be rehung on the press, and although the register must be created manually, a portion of the preparation is simplified, since the ink-key profiles can have been saved and reloaded.
+However, it is more common for the original prepress files, the plate-format that the original prepress files used, or the plate-format bitmaps to be saved or RIPped again.
 The bitmap data can be reloaded via the direct imaging server, re-imaged on the press, and run normally on press.
 Direct imaging plates are non-photographic, contain no hazardous waste, and can be recycled through normal aluminum-recycling channels.